oracle-livelabs/oci/peoplesoft-fullstack-dr/switchover-plan/switchover-plan.md

 - Switchover (Maintenance/Planned Disaster Recovery)
 - Failover   (Actual Disaster Recovery/Unplanned)

-This lab will focus on how to create a Switchover plan and customize the plan as per PeopleSoft application requirements.
+This lab will focus on how to create a Switchover plan and customize the plan as per the PeopleSoft application requirements.

 **DR Plan *must* be created in the standby region (Phoenix)**.
 It is because, in the case of the worst-case scenario, the entire primary region outside the FSDR will not be accessible from the primary region.